oracle-livelabs/developer/orcl-blockchain-platform/1-labs-obp-env-setup/obp-console.md

     - For both instances, select 'Join an existing network' under **Platform Role**
     - This task takes 10 minutes.
 During this time setup, configure, generate chaincode (*Tasks 4,5,6,7,8*) using  Blockchain App Builder

 ## Task 4: Open Blockchain App Builder in VSCode

 You will be using Oracle's Blockchain App Builder extension, accessible through Visual Studio Code, for this lab.
 First you will need to set up environments for each of the 3 blockchain platform instances you created in previous tasks above.

+1. Click on the desktop VSCode shortcut on the VNC Desktop --> Opens VSCode
-1. In Visual Studio Code, click on the **O** icon on the left-hand menu to use the Blockchain App Builder Extension.
+2. In Visual Studio Code, click on the **O** icon on the left-hand menu to use the Blockchain App Builder Extension.

 ## Task 5: Import Marketplace YAML Specification File